"Life of Pi" director Ang Lee overwhelmed by Oscar nominations

 British singer Adele turned to Twitter after "Skyfall," from the James Bond movie of the same title, received a best original song nomination, posting "Oh my god I feel like Meryl Streep!!
 Thank you x."

 "What can you say?
-It's so unbelievable," Roman Coppola, nominee for best original screenplay with Wes Anderson for "Moonrise Kingdom," told Reuters.
+It's so unbelievable," Roman Coppola, nominee for best original screenplay with Wes Anderson for "Moonlight Kingdom," told Reuters.

 "I was lucky enough to be in a car with my parents heading to the airport when I got the call and my mom started whooping," said the son of Oscar-winning director Francis Ford Coppola.